dorottyabereczki/dorottyabereczki/README.md

 This repo is where I share:

 - Some of my academic essays and reports that showcase my analytical skills and knowledge.
-- Coding projects and scripts that highlight my Python skills.

 <h2>Academic Essays:</h2>